danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day4.md

 Now let's look at some Python code that implements those cognitive APIs!

 ### Text Analysis Demo
 We'll begin with Text Analysis.
-Check out the notebook called cogservices_textanalytics in the folder/project called TEALS Cognitive Services Examples.
+Check out the notebook called cogservices_textanalytics in the Azure Notebooks folder with a project called TEALS Cognitive Services Examples.
 Walk through this code, demonstrating setup and execution of text analysis cognitive API calls.
 Explain the output.

 ### Computer Vision Demo
  Next we'll look at a Computer Vision example.
 In the same TEALS project there's a notebook called cogservices_vision.
 Walk through the example, with special focus on API setup, parameters into the API, then the data it returns.